amyreese/dotlink/README.md

 dotlink
 =======

-Dotlink is a simple script to automate deploying an arbitrary set of "dotfiles" from a repository to either a local path or even a remote host using ssh/scp.
+dotlink is a simple script to automate deploying an arbitrary set of "dotfiles" from a repository to either a local path or even a remote host using ssh/scp.

-Dotlink does not manage the dotfiles themselves, but uses a simple text file mapping dotfile names in the repository to their ultimate location relative to the target path.
+dotlink does not manage the dotfiles themselves, but uses a simple text file mapping dotfile names in the repository to their ultimate location relative to the target path.
 This allows you to have files without the dot prefix, for instance, or avoid replicating deep directory structures to track a single file.